DataDog/integrations-core/windows_service/README.md

     - startup_type: automatic
     - startup_type: automatic_delayed_start
 ```

 The possible values for `startup_type` are:
-- disabled
+- `disabled`
-- manual
+- `manual`
-- automatic
+- `automatic`
-- automatic_delayed_start
+- `automatic_delayed_start`

 #### Tags

 The check automatically tags the Windows service name to each service check in the `windows_service:<SERVICE>` tag.
-The `<SERVICE>` name in the tag will be lowercased and have special characters replaced, see [Getting Started with Tags][12] for more information.
+The `<SERVICE>` name in the tag uses lowercase and special characters are replaced with underscores.
+See [Getting Started with Tags][12] for more information.

-**NOTE:** The check also automaticlly tags the Windows service name to each service check in the `service:<SERVICE>` tag. **This behavior is deprecated** and the check will stop automatically assigning this tag in a future version of the agent.
-To stop the check from automatically assigning this tag and to disable the associated deprecation warning set the `disable_legacy_service_tag` option.
+**NOTE:** The check also automatically tags the Windows service name to each service check in the `service:<SERVICE>` tag. **This behavior is deprecated**.
+In a future version of the Agent, the check will stop automatically assigning this tag.
+To stop the check from automatically assigning this tag and to disable the associated deprecation warning, set the `disable_legacy_service_tag` option.
 See [Assigning Tags][13] for information on how to assign the `service` tag to a service.

-Beginning with Agent version 7.40 the check can add a `windows_service_startup_type:<STARTUP_TYPE>` tag to each service check to indicate the startup type of the service.
+Beginning with Agent version 7.40, the check can add a `windows_service_startup_type:<STARTUP_TYPE>` tag to each service check to indicate the startup type of the service.
 Set the `windows_service_startup_type_tag` option to include this tag with each service check.

 ### Validation

-[Run the Agent's status subcommand][5] and look for `windows_service` under the Checks section.
+[Run the Agent's status subcommand][5] and look for `windows_service` under the **Checks** section.

 ## Data Collected